stephenostermiller/Stack-Exchange-Auto-Editor/README.md

 ## About

-This user script adds a button to the post editor toolbar on Stack Exchange sites that automatically fixes many common grammar, spelling, capitalization, and usage errors.
+This user script adds a button when editing Stack Exchange sites that automatically fixes many common grammar, spelling, capitalization, and usage errors.

 ## Installation